LumoSQL/lumosql/doc/rfc/draft-shearer-desmet-calvelli-lumionsrfc-00.md

 # Introduction

+A Lumion is a one-dimensional array of data signed with a public key
+which MUST contain a checksum, a version number and a universally unique
-A Lumion is a one-dimensional array of data which is at minimum encrypted, signed, checksummed, versioned, binary and universally unique with discriminated access control, stored in network byte order.
+identifier.
+A Lumion is binary data, stored in network byte order.

-In addition a Lumion may optionally be encrypted with a public/private key system such that it can be updated by anyone possessing the correct key and conformant software.
-This is Role-based Access Control (RBAC.)
-There are many useful properties possessed by a Lumion explained in this memo.
+In addition a Lumion MAY be encrypted with one or more schemes defined in this standard which together implement various forms of Role-based Access Control.
+These schemes offer different levels of access depending on the token supplied.
+After being updated with a valid write access, a Lumion will have an updated checksum, and the updated signature will be valid in all situations where it was previously valid.

 A Lumion has keys implemented as public/private key pairs, and there can be any (or no) key management authorities.
 Lumion users can choose to implement any